Dherse/magritte/README.md

 ## Build instructions

 Detailing binding generation instructions are present in `BUILD.md` and an overwiew of the project's structure is available in `STRUCTURE.md`.
+Note that to generate the bindings, you will need docker and python.
+However, for Magritte itself, you don't need anything.

 ## Overwiew of features

 - Low overhead
 - Higher level (than raw *Vulkan*)
 - Easier to write (than raw *Vulkan*)
-- Mostly safe
 - Memory management (using [*Vulkan Memory Allocator*](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator))
 - Asynchronous (support for [*tokio*](https://tokio.rs))
-- Supports additional data attached to handles
 - Fully documented using the official *Vulkan* documentation
 - Almost fully generated
 - Full support for **all** *Vulkan* extensions
 - Full support for **desktop** and **portable** platforms: Windows *(to be tested)*, Linux *(to be tested)*, macOS *(to be tested)*
-- Nice error handling
+- Nicer error handling
-- Idiomatic

 ## What magritte is and is not